22 – Business as usual

 Creating new projects is a healthy entrepreneurial practice.
 So when people come to me with a project they like themselves, I always listen.
 If their project resonates with my own capabilities and my own vision of my future, I will gladly join their efforts.

-- I like talking about random stuff, and I like to solve problems.
-So I have always time to talk about an idea.
+1. I like talking about random stuff, and I like to solve problems.
+So I like to make time to talk about someone’s idea.

-- While talking I use my work-structuring skills to help them get to the core of their issue.
+2. While talking I use my work-structuring skills to help them get to the core of their issue.
 This is always a healthy balance of empathetic listening and technical checks.
-You could argue that there needs to be listening only, but there is a reason people get to me the engineer: they understand that their vision on the subject is limited and just want to know if it has a chance of succeeding or not.
-The sooner I point out issues the better.
+There is a reason why you came to me, and chances are this is because of my experience and/or my ‘cut to the chase’ method of working.

-- And then, when it is clear what the root issue is that needs solving, I have to find out if giving it my time makes a difference.
+3. And then, when it is clear what the root issue is that needs solving, I have to find out if giving it my time makes a difference.
+Because I am an engineer with a specific toolset, and it might not make sense to join me in (at this moment in the project).

-- If that is the case, I have to decide if I like this type of work (short time benefits) and where this gets me in life (the long run benefits).
+4. And if it makes sense that my contribution to the project is worth it, I still need to do one additional check: is this in my own best interest?
+I have to decide if I like this type of work (short time benefits) and where this gets me in life (the long run benefits).
+And, time spent here cant be spend on something else, so I should also factor in ‘opportunity costs’.